-Because student learning is the primary objective of the Forest Hills School District, the faculty and administration of Forest Hills School District regard academic dishonesty, cheating or plagiarism as serious breaches of ethical academic behavior.
-For more information regarding school rules and policies, please consult the student handbook or contact the administrative offices at either high school.
+Because student learning is the primary objective of the Forest Hills School District, the faculty and district administration regard academic dishonesty, cheating or plagiarism as serious breaches of ethical academic behavior.
+For more information regarding school rules and policies, consult the student handbook or contact the administrative offices at either high school.